Akita Shedding

 Akitas have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 70-130 lbs and lifespan of 10-13 yrs, the Akita requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-130 lbs and lifespan of 10-13 yrs, the Akita has specific care needs shaped by its genetics and build.
 The Akita's reputation in the working group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Seasonal Changes